Electric Lake, Utah, USA

 - Statistics / Weather / Helpful Links

 Looking for Electric Lake cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 Electric Lake lies like a high-altitude jewel amid one of Utah’s most spectacular recreational playgrounds.
 Bordering both the Panoramaland and Castle Country tourism regions, the reservoir was created in 1974 when a dam was constructed to collect the waters of Upper Huntington Creek, Boulger Creek, Coal Creek and a number of seasonal streams.
 The water serves irrigation needs, provides cooling water for a Rocky Mountain Power generating plant, and loads of water-based recreation in the Manti-La Sal National Forest.
 The steep-banked reservoir is deeper than many in the area, with depths to 217 feet found within its 425 acres.
 It is one of the few lakes in the area that allows waterskiing, but only to those who don’t mind cold water.
 Located at 8,575 feet in elevation, Electric Lake has only 40 to 60 frost-free days each summer, leaving the water quite chilly year round.
 That same feature makes it excellent for trout fishing, and anglers appear here frequently to try their luck.